Sylvia Townsend Warner: Work

 Warner's short stories include the collections A Moral Ending and Other Stories, The Salutation, More Joy in Heaven, The Cat's Cradle Book, A Garland of Straw, The Museum of Cheats.
 Winter in the Air, A Spirit Rises, A Stranger with a Bag, The Innocent and the Guilty, and One Thing Leading to Another.
 Her final work was a collection of interconnected short stories set in the supernatural Kingdoms of Elfin.
 Many of these stories were published in The New Yorker.
 In addition to fiction, Warner wrote anti-fascist articles for such leftist publications as Time and Tide and Left Review.

 After the death of the novelist T. H. White, Warner was given access to his papers.
 She published a biography which The New York Times declared "a small masterpiece which may well be read long after the writings of its subject have been forgotten."
 White's long-time friend and literary agent, David Higham, however, questioned Warner's work, suggesting a bias in her approach due to her own homosexuality: he gave Warner the address of one of White's lovers "so that she could get in touch with someone so important in Tim's story.
 But she never, the girl told me, took that step.
 So she was able to present Tim in such a light that a reviewer could call him a raging homosexual.
 Perhaps a heterosexual affair would have made her blush."

 Warner produced several books of poetry, including Opus 7, a book-length pastoral poem about an elderly female flower-seller.
 The critical and personal hostility that greeted the jointly authored Whether a Dove or a Seagull in 1933 effectively put an end to the public poetic careers of both Warner and Ackland.
 It was only with the posthumous publication of Warner's Collected Poems in 1982 that the extent and significance of her poetry became evident, with poems ranging in date from 1914 through to 1978.
 Ackland's selected poems, Journey from Winter, were not published until 2008.

-Although Warner never wrote an autobiography, Scenes of Childhood was compiled after her death on 1 May 1978 at age 84, based on short reminiscences published over the years in the New Yorker.
+Although Warner never wrote an autobiography, Scenes of Childhood was compiled after her death on 1 May 1978 at the age of 84, based on short reminiscences published over the years in the New Yorker.
 She also translated Contre Sainte-Beuve by Marcel Proust from the original French into English.